ifad/chronomodel/README.md

 behind the scenes the database redirects the queries to concrete tables using [the rule system](http://www.postgresql.org/docs/9.0/static/rules-update.html).

-Current data is hold in a table in the `current` [schema](http://www.postgresql.org/docs/9.0/static/ddl-schemas.html), while history in hold in another table in the `history` schema.
+Current data is hold in a table in the `temporal` [schema](http://www.postgresql.org/docs/9.0/static/ddl-schemas.html), while history in hold in another table in the `history` schema.
 The latter [inherits](http://www.postgresql.org/docs/9.0/static/ddl-inherit.html) from the former, to get automated schema updates for free.
 Partitioning of history is even possible but not implemented